Build Competitive Swimming in Rwanda

 Ann Kelly Bolten: A resident of the Washington, DC area, Ann is mom to two boys who swim competitively for the Nation’s Capital swim club (NCAP) and in the summer, for the Somerset Dolphins of the Montgomery County Swim League (MCSL).
 Ann oversees a foundation targeting development initiatives in Latin America, the U.S., and Africa, including Rwanda, where she frequently travels.

 Elise & Liban Mugabo: Residing in Rwanda, Elise & Liban are parents of a Rwandan-American family of 4 children, one of whom- Aragsan- is an active swimmer on the Rwandan National Swim Team.
-Aragsan has been training with RMSC & the Rockville Rays this summer, and plans to take what she learned here to her teammates back home.
-With a strong network in Rwanda, including the Ministry of Sports and the Rwandan Swim Federation, the Mugabos will be on the ground, working day-to-day on the development and growth of Team Ishyaka.
+Aragsan trained with RMSC & the Rockville Rays in the summer of 2024, and brought what she learned here to her teammates back home.
+With a strong network in Rwanda, including the Ministry of Sports and the Rwandan Swim Federation, the Mugabos are on the ground, working day-to-day on the development and growth of Team Ishyaka and the Rwandan swim program overall.

 Amy Power & Brian Smith: Residing in the Washington DC area, Amy and Brian are parents of competitive swimmers who benefited from many years of excellent coaching from NCAP.
 The entire family also enjoyed many summers swimming and volunteering with the Somerset Dolphins in the MCSL.
 Amy and Brian have lived and worked in Rwanda and several other countries in Africa.